geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/benchmarks-2026.md

 # 2026 Benchmarks and Projections

-The previous page listed various business and development activities that we are considering implementing in order to increase the viability of the business in 2026.
+The previous page listed potential business and development activities intended to increase the viability of the business in 2026.

 In this page, we present "benchmark" data from 2025 along with "projections" for 2026.
-These projections represent our thinking about the impact of these activities on the business.
+These projections represent our estimate of the impact of implementing an appropriate subset of these activities on the business.

 Note that we make conservative estimates for Q3 and Q4 of 2025 since that data is not yet available.